The VSME Standard Explained: What UK SMEs Need to Know in 2026

 UK-based SMEs are not legally required to use VSME.
 There is no UK law mandating it.
 But if your customer base includes EU-headquartered companies -- or UK subsidiaries of EU groups -- you will likely encounter it.
 Treating VSME as a practical framework rather than a legal obligation is the right mindset.

-The three modules
+The two modules

 Basic Module